mdezh/typed-eventbus/README.md

 # A simple strictly typed eventbus
 A simple bus for sending strictly typed events from publishers to subscribers.
-Allows autocomplete in VS Code.
+- Allows autocomplete in VS Code
+- Tiny
+- Dependency-free

 # Usage
 ```typescript